Polytoria/Docs/docs/objects/scripting/ModuleScript.md

     ModuleScripts are currently in BETA.
 As of right now, you aren't able to run functions from ModuleScripts.
 However this is a planned feature in the near future.

+    Current Issues:

+    - You can't call functions that are imported from a ModuleScript

+    - You can't edit data such as tables that are imported from a ModuleScript

 </div>

 :polytoria-ModuleScript: ModuleScripts are specialized scripts to hold data that can be accessed by other scripts using the `require()` function.